durr1602/gyoza/config/README.md

 ## Conditional config entries

 Some entries in the main config may depend on other config entries, e.g. the design you've specified.

-### Codon mode

-Only needed for 'codon' designs.
-Please edit the corresponding config entry to specify the type of degenerate codons you introduced at each position in the specified loci.
-Currently supported are: "NNN" (default value) or "NNK" for single mutants, "NNN x NNN" or "NNK x NNK" for double mutants (including the corresponding single mutants).
-This is used to generate the expected sequences for non-barcoded designs.

 ### Barcoded design